 You might be thinking that you don’t need to do a big spring clean because your home is already pretty clean and tidy.
 But no matter how good of a housekeeper you are, you are still going to negliect some areas.

 When was the last time you pulled out your refrigerator and cleaned behind it?
 How often do you clean your window blinds?
+What about cleaning your silver jewelry?
 And have you even dared to look under your bed lately (or even worse… under your teenager’s bed?!!)?

 There are spots in our houses that just don’t get cleaned very often.
 After all, who has time for that?
 BUT… it’s important to keep up with these tasks, even if it’s just once a year.